aramse/training-k8s-intro/README.md

 ```
 Observe the spike in CPU utilization, followed by an increase in the number of replicas of the joker deployment.

-Exit the load testing command with 'ctrl + c' a couple of times successively.
+Exit the load testing command with 'Ctrl + c' a couple of times successively.

 ### Cleanup
 Delete the resources you created with the following: